oncomouse/dhsi2019/day01.md

 ### Reverse Strings in an Array

-Write a function, named `reverseStrings` (and `export` it), that will take an array and will, for each string in the array, reverse the string.
+Write a function named `reverseStrings` (and `export` it) that will take an array and will, for each string in the array, reverse the string.

 Here are some example outputs: